No, even that’s not right,

 NPE’s (non-paternity events, or more familiarly, non-paternal or non-parent events) are, for some people, a growing issue: they and their siblings submit their DNA to one of the many “Discover-Your-Ancestry” companies and the results are shocking: they find out that they are only half-siblings, or worse yet, no physical relation at all to the family they grew up with.
 In some cases the parents have died and no explanation can be had.
 In others, parents are unwilling to discuss the issue, or, when they do, it is at best a cover up, at worse a sordid story.
 In the worst scenario, some family members have turned on their half-siblings for “being hurtful.”
-As if who you are is of no consequence—which it may not be, to those who are certain of the answer.
+As if who you are is of no consequence—which it is not, to those certain of the answer.

 If you are affected by this situation, there is a Facebook group: “DNA surprise support group.”
 Check it out.

 By the way, these Discover-Your-Ancestry DNA kit companies are scientific frauds.
 While accurate enough for identifying close familial relationships, tests run for identical twins often have huge differences in who their ancestors are said to be; nor will two different companies give similar results; nor will any company yield the same ancestry on two different tests for the same person.
 For a scientific rationale on why this “ancestry” approach to DNA analysis is bogus, check out Adam Rutherford’s A Brief History of Everyone Who Ever Lived.
 Highly recommended.
 I enjoyed it immensely.

-Thank you for reading NPE’s.
+Thank you for reading Non-parental events.
 I humbly appreciate your visiting the Book of Pain, and as always, I look forward to your comments.

 The photograph was taken in on my way to work one sunny morning after an ice storm.
 To see my photography blog, please visit the Book of Bokeh.